rubiefawn/remedy/reference/conditions.md

 * An Exhausted creature suffers disadvantage on all checks.

-A creature can gain up to four levels of Exhaustion, past which the creature dies.
+A creature can gain up to five levels of Exhaustion, past which the creature dies.

 A creature recovers from one level of Exhaustion each time it completes a long rest.